-- Begin a pan of water for cooking the spaghetti according to the package instructions.
+- Begin a pan of water for cooking the linguine according to the package instructions.

-- On medium high, fry Prosciutto ham in olive oil until crispy.
+- In large skillet, on medium high, fry Prosciutto ham in olive oil until crispy.
 Drain on paper towels.
 Crush and divide in half.

-- In the same oil, on medium high, cook mushrooms and half the green onions until tender, about five minutes.
+- In the same oil, on medium high, cook mushrooms and half the green onions until tender, about 5 minutes.
 While cooking, the water for the pasta may be ready for the linquine now.
 Set the timer for the minimum cook time for the pasta (since it will cook a little in the mushroom mixture).

-- Reduce heat to medium.
-Add pepper, basil, chicken stock and half the Prosciutto.
-Cook until liquid is reduced almost completely, scraping any bits from the bottom of the pan from cooking the Prosciutto.
+- Reduce heat on skillet to medium.
+Add pepper, basil, chicken stock, cream and the cooked Prosciutto.
+Cook until liquid is reduced by half, about 5-6 minutes.

-- Add cream and butter.
-Stir and continue cooking until butter is melted then remove from heat.
-Drain the spaghetti and toss it with the mushroom mixture.
-Serve with garnishes of the remaining crushed Prosciutto and remaining green onions.
+- Add butter and cheese.
+Stir and continue cooking until butter is melted.
+Drain the linguine and toss it with the mushroom mixture, continue cooking and stirring for about 3-4 minutes, until most of the liquid is absorbed.
 Serves 4.

 Percent Daily Values are based on a 2000 calorie diet.
 All amounts are estimates and 24Bite® takes no responsibility for actual figures since calculations vary by packaging and supplier.
 Please calculate the amounts yourself based on package labeling if you have specific dietary requirements.
 24Bite®, Kim Guzman or Christian Guzman shall not be liable for adverse reactions or any other outcome resulting from the use of recipes or recommendations on this website or actions you take as a result.